ysyk2021/timeless-wisdom-mastery-techniques-for-finding-meaning-value-and-purpose-in-life/src/chapter-6-3.md

-# The Benefits of Developing Resilience and Coping Skills for Finding Meaning, Value, and Purpose in Life

 In our journey through life, we encounter various challenges and setbacks that can sometimes leave us feeling demotivated and uncertain about the meaning, value, and purpose of our existence.
 However, by developing resilience and coping skills, we can not only navigate through these difficulties but also discover a deeper sense of fulfillment and purpose.